Jean-François Revel: Personal life

-He is survived by his second wife, Claude Sarraute, a journalist, and has three sons from two marriages.
+He was survived by his second wife, Claude Sarraute, a journalist, and has three sons from two marriages.
 His first marriage to painter Yahne le Toumelin ended in divorce.

 One of his sons, Matthieu Ricard, is a well-known Buddhist monk who studied molecular biology at the Pasteur Institute before converting to Tibetan Buddhism.
 Father and son jointly authored a book Le moine et le philosophe (The Monk and the Philosopher) about the son's conversion and Buddhism.
 Another son, Nicolas Revel, is a high-ranking functionary in the French civil service, and as of 2020 the director of the cabinet of the Prime Minister of France.

+Accusation of pedo-criminality

+In June 2024, Jean-François Revel was named in an investigation by the French newspaper Libération into the "men of rue du Bac".
+According to the daily, on 23 October 2023, the Paris public prosecutor's office opened a preliminary investigation into accusations that these "men" had repeatedly sexually abused Inès Chatin over several years when she was a child (aged 4 to 13).

+The abuses and rapes were allegedly committed by a pedocriminal network, between 1977 and 1987.
+This network is said to have included her adoptive father, Jean-François Lemaire, and several of his friends.
+Chatin says that Revel was among masked men who watched on as she and other children were abused when she was aged between 4 and 7.

+In March 2025 the daily Le Figaro carried out its own investigation into the allegations, pointing out the lack of evidence against Revel.
+Earlier, Pierre Boncenne and Henri Astier accused Libération of biased reporting in an article published by the quarterly Commentaire.

 Thought

 Belgian-Australian essayist and sinologist Simon Leys notes that "...what strikingly set [Revel] apart from most other intellectuals of his generation was his genuinely cosmopolitan outlook", as "on international affairs, on literature, art and ideas, he had universal perspectives that broke completely from the suffocating provincialism of the contemporary Parisian elites."

 Of Revel's political thought, Clive James wrote that while he was "always characterized by the bien pensant left as a die-hard right-winger", he was "in fact a liberal democrat who was genuinely concerned that doctrinaire gauchiste measures would leave the underprivileged less privileged than ever."